Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Theory

+This phenomenon, which we term \textit{task-relevant kernel combination}, is indeed predicted by our results Eqs.~(\ref{eq:argmin}-\ref{eq:energy}).
+These state that the learned $U$ minimizes a function $S$ (Eq.~\ref{eq:argmin}), which, through the energy term $\mathcal{E}$, favors kernel-task alignment.
+This can be seen by interpreting the energy term (Eq.~\ref{eq:energy}) as the negative log-likelihood of the training labels $Y$ under a centered Gaussian distribution, whose covariance matrix is the training kernel $K$.
+This negative log-likelihood can be minimized by aligning the largest PCs of the covariance (i.e. the kernel $K$) as much as possible with $Y$ (\Figref{fig:scheme}(c)).

-The entropy term $\mathcal{L}$ is the only one present in the GP limit, $\alpha\to0$.
-It can be interpreted as a regularization term, since it only depends on $U$, but not on the task.
-Its general expression is lengthy, and is given in Appendix~\ref{subsec:Predictor-statistics}. {} As an example, for the case $H=1$ in which $U$ is a scalar, $\mathcal{L}=\sigma^{-2\left(L+1\right)}U-\ln\left(U\right)$.
-Its role is to attract $U$ towards the GP limit solution $U^{\pi\pi'}=\sigma^{2\left(L+1\right)}\delta_{\pi,\pi'}$.
-Note that, in this limit, the benefits of kernel combination are lost (\figref{fig:scheme}(d), bottom line): First, out of all the path-path kernels $C_{\pi\pi'}$, only the \textit{same-path kernels} ($\pi=\pi'$) are used, while the \textit{cross-path kernels} ($\pi\neq\pi'$) are discarded; Second, all same-path kernels are weighted equally, without making use of any task-specifc information.
+In contrast, in the GP limit $\alpha\to0^+$, the action $S$ (Eq.~\ref{eq:argmin}) consists only of the entropy term $\mathcal{L}$, which does not contain any task relevant information.
+Its only effect is to attract $U$ towards the GP limit solution $U^{\pi\pi'}=\sigma^{2\left(L+1\right)}\delta_{\pi,\pi'}$.
+Note that, in this limit, the benefits of kernel combination \Knotes{we can not use the terminology ``kernel combination'' anymore right?} are lost (\Figref{fig:scheme}(d), bottom line): First, out of all the path-path kernels $C_{\pi\pi'}$, only the \textit{same-path kernels} ($\pi=\pi'$) are used, while the \textit{cross-path kernels} ($\pi\neq\pi'$) are discarded; Second, all same-path kernels are weighted equally, without making use of any task-specific information.
 Note that this is true not only for our simplified model, but also for the full transformer architecture under its known GP limit \citep{hron2020infinite}.

-In the renormalized regime $\alpha>0$, the energy term $\mathcal{E}$ is also present, which contains information about the task through the training examples $X^{\left(0\right)}$ and labels $Y$.
-Its role is to force $U$ to find a combination of the path-path kernels, such that the total kernel $K$ is well aligned with the task labels $Y$.
-This can be understood by interpreting Eq.~\ref{eq:energy-1} as the negative log-likelihood of $Y$ under a centered Gaussian distribution, whose covariance matrix is the kernel $K$ (\figref{fig:scheme}(c)).
-The probability of $Y$ can be maximized by aligning the largest principal components (PCs) of the covariance (i.e. the kernel $K$) as much as possible with $Y$.
-As can be deduced from Eq.~\ref{eq:mean_predictor}, kernel-task alignment ensures a better generalization performance of the mean predictor \citep{canatar2021spectral}.

-Our theory also derives (see Appendix~\ref{sec:appendix_oparam_derivation}) a direct expression for $U$ in terms of the effective weights statistics (\figref{fig:scheme}(b)):
+A task-relevant kernel combination can therefore only emerge beyond the GP limit, in the finite-width regime $\alpha>0$ studied in this work.